Blog Projects

 Provide opportunities for student voice and choice.

-Not only does allowing students to choose a topic that interests them make the project more meaningful, it also supports inclusion and student engagement.
-Students are more interested in a topic when they have an emotional connection, which promotes a deeper learning experience.
+Giving students choices so that they have agency in their blog topic or format also supports inclusion and student engagement (see Create Activities for details).
+When students are more interested in a topic, they have an emotional connection, which promotes a deeper learning experience.

-When you give student agency and options, they are able to share their own perspective, culture, and history in the context of course content, which increases their understanding of both the course content and their relationship to it.
-It introduces others to a different point of view, as well, creating a more inclusive learning environment.
+When you give students agency and options, they are able to share their own perspective, culture, and history in the context of course content, which increases their understanding of both the course content and their relationship to it.
+It introduces others to a different point of view as well, creating a more inclusive learning environment.

 Other opportunities for student voice and choice can be in how they construct their blog.
 What tools do they use?
 What style of language?
 How often will they post or comment on posts?
 Will they use text, visuals, etc.?
-Not all of these can be up to the student, but examine your assignment parameters to determine where you can build in flexibility and options.
+Not all of these can be up to the student all the time, but examine your assignment parameters to determine where you can build in flexibility and options.

 Set clear expectations.